littleosbook/littleosbook/environment_and_booting.md

 ## Further Reading
-- Gustavo Duertes has written an in-depth article about what actually happens when a computer boots up,
+- Gustavo Duertes has written an in-depth article about what actually happens when a x86 computer boots up,
   <http://duartes.org/gustavo/blog/post/how-computers-boot-up>
 - Gustavo continues to describe what the kernel does in the very early stages at <http://duartes.org/gustavo/blog/post/kernel-boot-process>
-- The OSDev wiki also contains a nice article about booting a computer:
+- The OSDev wiki also contains a nice article about booting an x86 computer:
   <http://wiki.osdev.org/Boot_Sequence>